Dhuriprathamesh/Chart-bot-angular/output/output.md

 <h2>CHAT-DRIVEN CHARTING BOT USING FLASK AND PLOTLY IN WEB APP</h2>

 Overview:
-This project is an AI-driven chatbot integrated with a Flask backend and an HTML, CSS, JS frontend.
+This project is an AI-driven chatbot integrated with a Flask backend and an Angular with Typescript frontend.
 It allows users to request data visualizations (like pie charts, bar graphs, etc.) through natural language.